vishnusamavedula/PSD2-Assets-Temenos-MuleSoft/readme.md

 git remote add origin https://github.com/vishnusamavedula/PSD2-Assets-Temenos-MuleSoft.git git push -u origin master

-Reference:
+Reference Assets:
-The 2fac template has been re-used from Banking Catalyst in Anypoint Exchnage
+	# The 2fac template has been re-used from Banking Catalyst in Anypoint Exchnage
+	# The authorization api template has been re-used from Banking Catalyst in Anypoint Exchange

 About this repo: